San Diego Insurance Fraud Attorney

 At Bernal Law our experienced San Diego insurance fraud team will argue and prove all valid defenses.

-If your San Diego insurance fraud lawyer is successful presenting any of these defenses to the judge or jury, you cannot legally be convicted of insurance fraud.
+If your San Diego fraud lawyer is successful presenting any of these defenses to the judge or jury, you cannot legally be convicted of insurance fraud.

 Legal Defenses to Insurance Fraud: